Anu0517/Jarvis/README.md

-# Jarvis: Personalized Learning Platform
+# Jarvis: Smart Notes Summarizer

 ## Overview
 Jarvis is an AI-powered platform that transforms PDF notes into interactive learning experiences.
 Upload notes, get summaries, or ask questions, all through a sleek, accessible UI.